Last Updated on 16 January 2026 by Cycloscope

 The Ethnic Unrest Between Uyghur and Han

-While strolling the streets of Urumqi, it’s very easy to be aware of how this is considered a “hot zone”.
+While strolling the streets of Urumqi, it’s easy to see how this is considered a “hot zone”.

-There are soldiers everywhere, even some tanks, all the parks or shopping malls have metal detectors everybody has to go through.
+There are soldiers everywhere, even some tanks, and all the parks and shopping malls have metal detectors that everybody has to go through.

-Here, as opposed to the countryside of Xinjiang, the majority of the population is made of Han Chinese (the main and dominant Chinese ethnic group).
-To reach this demographic goal, the Chinese People’s Party encouraged the migration of Han people to traditional minority areas, offering convenient tax conditions and other incentives.
+Here, unlike the countryside of Xinjiang, the majority of the population is Han Chinese (the dominant Chinese ethnic group).
+To reach this demographic goal, the Chinese Communist Party encouraged the migration of Han people to traditional minority areas, offering convenient tax conditions and other incentives.

 July 2009 riots and subsequent unrest

-See also: July 2009 ĂśrĂĽmqi riots and September 2009 Xinjiang unrest
+See also: July 2009 Ürümqi riots and September 2009 Xinjiang unrest

 From Wikipedia: “In the largest eruption of ethnic violence in China in decades, major rioting broke out in July 2009 between ethnic Han Chinese and Uyghurs.
 The New York Times reporter covering the riot described the violence as “clashes with riot police and Uighurs rampaging through the city and killing Han civilians.